Family Dispute Resolution

 Collaborative Process

-To begin the process the lawyers, other professionals, and parties all sign a participation agreement to set out the way they will work together.
-Under this agreement, lawyers and other professionals are disqualified from assisting the parties in the event the matter proceeds to court.
-The process is client-controlled with lawyers representing each party while guiding them towards reaching a settlement.
-Parties can decide to involve other professionals, such as accountants or psychologists to help with specific issues.
+To begin the process, everyone involved signs a participation agreement.
+This agreement sets out the way they will work together.
+Under this agreement, lawyers and other professionals are not allowed to assist the parties in the event the matter proceeds to court.
+The process is controlled by the client.
+The lawyers representing each party guide them towards reaching a settlement.

-Because the parties both attend meetings, although collaborative law professionals and lawyers are present, this process may not be appropriate if there is family violence.
+Because the parties both attend meetings, this process may not be appropriate if there is family violence.
 This process also requires both parties to fully disclose all their financial information.
-If there is a strong chance that this will not happen this process may not be the best option.
+If there is a strong chance that this will not happen, this process may not be the best option.

 Ending the Collaborative Process

-Either party can decide to end the collaborative process at any time but none of the professionals involved can represent either party if later there is a court case.
+Either party can decide to end the collaborative process at any time.
+However, none of the professionals involved can represent either party if later there is a court case.